 Monday, March 12, 2012

-When Jensen at Gallery 1988 mentioned this exhibit that would focus on comedy, I immediately knew what I had to do.
-I couldn't believe no one had done it already.
-I got out my dvd's and a sketchbook and spent hours/days/months trying to narrow down what I would depict in this design.
+When Jensen at Gallery 1988 mentioned this comedy inspired art exhibit, I immediately knew what I had to do.
+I honestly couldn't believe no one had done it already.
+I got out my dvd's and sketchbook and spent hours/days/months trying to narrow down what I would depict in this design.
 There's a balance between what should be on the poster and what works better visually.
 Some classic characters simply weren't visually interesting (Dream of a Lifetime, Thrilling Miracles, etc.).
-It took a long time for me to commit to the design and composition.
+It took a long time for me to commit to the chosen design and composition.
 There were many things I had to unfortunately omit which deserved to be there (Cockring Warehouse, Bob the streaker, pre-taped call-in show, etc.).
 I knew I wanted (what I consider to be) every main cast member depicted once.
 I also tried to balance the number of Bobs vs. Daves.
 I wanted to incorporate some important objects from the show into the design as well.
 There weren't as many that worked well within the composition as I had hoped, so I had to throw in a few I didn't consider to be as important (Value Monkey, Kiddie Massage Cream, etc).
 You always want posters like this to be a certain "greatest hits" sort of tribute but sometimes things just don't work out, plus sometimes you get selfish.
-Sarah Silverman wasn't a main cast member and some people may not agree, but one of my favorite lines from the show was Fran in Indomitable Spirit saying "I'm Fran and I'm a woman".
-Absolutely classic--had to be in there.
+For example, Sarah Silverman wasn't a main cast member but one of my favorite lines from the show was her role in Indomitable Spirit.
+When she declared (among a group of handicapped musicians listing their handicaps) that "I'm Fran and I'm a woman" it was positively classic--I had to out it in there!
 I guess what I'm trying to say is that I could have easily done a series of these.
 It was an absolute pleasure to be able to do this one and I could go on all day...but I'll stop.
 A show of this magnitude deserves a poster of significance...I hope I did it some justice!